 The requirements of this program do not meet Certification/Licensure in the following states:

 The requirements of this program have not been determined if they meet Certification/Licensure in the following states:

 A number of resources are available to students seeking assistance with their chemistry courses.
-Students are strongly encouraged to attend the office hours of the instructors for the course.
+Students are strongly encouraged to attend instructor and TA office hours or the Help Desk for the course.